• Skip to primary navigation

 Why You’ll Love These Banana Nut Protein Muffins

-• Naturally sweet and moist thanks to ripe bananas.
+• Naturally sweet and moist thanks to overripe bananas.

 • Seriously INSANELY delicious.
-Like out of this world good.
-Do not taste healthy for a second!
+Does not taste healthy for a second.

-• SO easy to make and PERFECT for meal prep!
+• Easy to make and perfect for meal prep!

 • THE SUGARY PECAN CRUMBLE!!!